HISTORY

 2014

-A competition that aimed to open the doors of space exploration to entrepreneurs and Teams, giving them the opportunity to showcase their work and business models by completing a full Lunar mission, from the launch and landing, to lunar walk and data transmission.
+A competition organized by the X-Prize foundation and sponsored by Google that aimed to open the doors of space exploration to entrepreneurs and Teams, giving them the opportunity to showcase their work and business models by completing a full Lunar mission, from the launch and landing, to lunar walk and data transmission.

 2015

-In 2015, Team DIANA initiated the T0-R0 project, with the goal of participating in the Rover Challenge Series competitions.
+In 2015, Team DIANA introduced the T0-R0 project, their first rover developed with the goal of participating in the Rover Challenge Series competitions.
 T0-R0 was designed and built keeping a low budget profile.

 T0-R0 was equipped with: